 This laundry room reveal also features design tips and fun facts about the items in the space.
 While there was no before photo in this laundry room makeover because it was an add-on, you can still tell that every single home decor piece means something to Joanna.
 The table, in particular the gorgeous table legs, even means something in this old house.

 The thoughtful flow of their modern farmhouse is enough to make anyone want to plan some home improvements.
 The light shades of gray are soothing in contrast to the streaking natural light through the windows, providing that pure farmhouse charm.

 Of course no modern farmhouse laundry room and mudroom is complete without the washing machine and dryer!
-The laundry sign wall art, which reads BMC Wash & Fold, has special meaning to the Gaines’, and you can read more about that sweet story here.
-The creative use hanging baskets instead of open shelves is something straight out of HGTV’s Fixer Upper.
+The laundry sign wall art, which reads BMC Wash & Fold, has special meaning to Joanna and Chip Gaines, and you can read more about that sweet story here.
+The creative use hanging baskets instead of open shelves is something straight out of HGTV's Fixer Upper.

 The farmhouse decor means you can even store homemade laundry detergent in mason jars, or even dryer sheets.
 The white brick and shiplap wall decor continue around the room and into the hallway where you'll find a giant chalkboard.

 True to the farmhouse look, the chalkboard blends seamlessly into the wall and adds a sentimental and personal touch.
 One useful tip we've learned from Joanna's home improvement projects is that everything should be practical and useful, not just sweet to look at.

 Did this laundry room remodel inspire any new ideas for your own laundry room?
 Let us know in the comments!

 This post was originally published on July 13, 2018.